ArmanMindLab/psychoanalytic-history-lab/README.md

-# psychoanalytic-history-lab
+# Psychoanalytic History Lab

-Researching the evolution of psychoanalysis and future clinical models.
+A long-term research project exploring the evolution of psychoanalysis, its thinkers, schools, and future possibilities.